-- 6.32 A range of asset classes are included within the legacy default investment strategies including: developed market equities, emerging market equities, gilts, multi-asset funds, pre-retirement funds and money market investments. - 6.33 The Trustee, with advice from its Investment Consultant, considers the trade-off between risk and expected returns.
+- 6.33 The legacy default investment strategies are designed after careful analysis of the membership demographic and other characteristics in order to offer a suitable approach that is tailored, insofar as is practical, to the needs of the Plan's members.
+The Trustee will review the legacy default investment strategies regularly, at least triennially or after significant changes to the Plan's demographic profile. - 6.34 A range of asset classes are included within the legacy default investment strategies including: developed market equities, emerging market equities, gilts, multi-asset funds, annuity target funds and money market investments. - 6.35 The Trustee, with advice from its Investment Consultant, considers the trade-off between risk and expected returns.
 These legacy default investment strategies balance between different kinds of investments to ensure that the expected amount of risk (and commensurately the expected return) is appropriate given the age of the member and their expected retirement date.
-The Lifecycle/Lifestyle approach reflects that members' investment needs change as they progress towards retirement age by reducing the investment risk. - 6.34 The Trustee has considered the investment risk associated with DC pension investment.
+The Lifecycle/Lifestyle approach reflects that members' investment needs change as they progress towards retirement age by reducing the investment risk. - 6.36 The Trustee has considered the investment risk associated with DC pension investment.
 This risk can be defined as the uncertainty over the ultimate amount of savings available on retirement.
 A number of factors contribute to this uncertainty some of which (such as the amount of contributions paid and the length of time these contributions are invested) cannot be managed by the investment strategy made available to members.
-The specific risks pertaining to the legacy default investment strategies are identified in the table in 6.18. - 6.35 The objectives set out above and the risks and other factors referenced in this Statement are those that the Trustee considers to be financially material considerations in relation to the legacy default investment strategies.
+The specific risks pertaining to the legacy default investment strategies are identified in the table in 6.20. - 6.37 The objectives set out above and the risks and other factors referenced in this Statement are those that the Trustee considers to be financially material considerations in relation to the legacy default investment strategies.
 The Trustee believes that the appropriate time horizon within which to assess these considerations should be viewed at the member level.
 This will be dependent on the member's age and when they expect to retire.